“The perfectionist exhausts herself playing the greyhound running after a mechanical rabbit called the “perfect performance.”

-If you had a parent or parents who were superstars in some way also could lead you to think that I’ll never be as good as them.
+If you had a parent or parents who were superstars in some way also could lead you to think that you’ll never be as good as them.
 Even though you think you will never be good enough, you keep on trying.
 It wouldn’t be right to give up.
 Mommy or Daddy never gave up.

-Maybe, in attempt to protect you from being criticized your parent or parents placed an emphasis on having you feel that you always have to do things just right or look the right way to be accepted.
+Maybe, in an attempt to protect you from being criticized your parent or parents placed an emphasis on having you feel that you always have to do things just right or look the right way to be accepted.

 2. Seeking Control over Chaos

 If you had a chaotic childhood, this is what could cause some perfectionist behaviors.
 You didn’t have control over your life.
-Some of the ways that you may have tried to restore order was through keeping a tidy room, paying close attention to details, organizing things, excelling in school, or controlling your younger siblings.
+Some of the ways that you may have tried to restore order were through keeping a tidy room, paying close attention to details, organizing things, excelling in school, or controlling your younger siblings.

 3. Positive Reinforcement

 Punishment during childhood also shapes perfectionism.
-If a parent verbally or physically punished you for not doing things their way you then learned that there is right way and a wrong way of doing things.
+If a parent verbally or physically punished you for not doing things their way you then learned that there is a right way and a wrong way of doing things.
 To deflect the punishment, most likely you learned the “right way” and then continued this behavior into adulthood.

 Now that you are familiar with some of the root causes of perfectionism you can begin to disarm this tendency.
 You do not have to let perfectionism dictate your life!

 1. Catch Yourself In the Act– Become aware of when you are engaging in perfectionist behavior.
 By raising your awareness, you can begin to disarm it.